Green Tree Schools Award

 Earn points towards your award by completing activities.

 You can download certificates for your pupils when you reach each level.
-When you achieve gold your school will receive a wooden plaque to display in your school.
-This is upgraded when you reach the final platinum level.
+When you achieve gold, your school will receive a wooden plaque to display in your school.
+This is upgraded when you complete the final platinum level.

-- 30 points = platinum (special platinum projects are unlocked once your school reaches gold)
+- Platinum = 30 points including completion of two platinum projects (these special platinum challenges are unlocked once your school achieves the gold level)

 I would definitely recommend the Green Tree Schools Award to other schools.
 It's a fantastic way of getting the children to learn about the environment, how it impacts wildlife and what we can do to help.